nicopap/bevy-kdl-ui/dev-resources/decisions.md

 where bindings are not strings but rather indices into the context, which would supposedly store the bindings in contiguous memory.

+### Make a Deserializer Wrapper

+Idea: Do not depend at all on kdl for `template-kdl`, but only depend on serde.
+This way it works with any sort of serialization format.

+This needs thinking more thouroufully of the API for templating.
+The current idea is:
+* Provide an API to build `Bindings`.
+It should be able to own `Deserializer` for substitution.
+* Completely decouple declaration from substitution.
+Ability to construct a wrapping `Deserializer` from an initial deserializer and bindings.
+* Rethink API so that it makes more sense to use it in a generic way.

+#### Rethinking the template call

+**Problem**: current template call is highly dependent on KDL, we want something that makes sense in serde data repr.

+Currently: We have a mix of by-name and by-index arguments. **we automatically use by-index for children nodes**, while for entries, we only do it if the name is omitted.
+This is very convinient, because it let me declare node arguments as direct child of the template call node.
+This avoids having to wrap every node arguments into another node.

+Ideally, we could extend the `Deserializer` API to have a "is this value replaceable?" method, but I don't think it's possible, since it doesn't have at any point access to the value.
+It also precludes re-using already existing deserializers.

+It would be fine to ignore the issue with KDL, since it's pretty exceptional, and write my own Deserializer for it.

 ## bevy-reflect-deser

 ### Complex keys in maps